LiloJill/WorkoutTracker/README.md

 2. The persons should perform several different workouts, which should be saved in a Workout's list.
 3. Statistics regarding the persons and their workouts should be exported in a csv-file (also saved under "Resources")

-All these three sequence's steps should be simulated in the main class "WorkoutTracker".